BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 The last thing you need to do is enter a root password.
 (If you missed anything, you'll be told so now!)

 Click "Deploy" to initialize your disks and to prepare your VPS.
 The whole queue should run in less than a minute.
 When it's done you should see in the "Host Job Queue", green "Success" buttons stating "Disk Create from StackScript - Setting password for root… done." and "Create Filesystem - 256MB Swap Image".

-_If you'd like to know more about what the Bitcoin Standup stackscript does, please see [Appendix I: Understanding Bitcoin Standup](A1_0_Understanding_Bitcoin_Standup.md)._

 You may now want to change your Linode VPS's name from the default `linodexxxxxxxx`.
 Go to the Settings tab, and change the label to be more useful, such as your VPS's short hostname.
 For instance you might name it `bitcoin-testnet-pruned` to differentiate it from other VPSs in your account.